 The Zwarthout Team

-Our team is made up of specialists in various disciplines and ranges from builder-architects to product developers and artists.
+Our team is made up of specialists in various disciplines and ranges from builder-architects to product developers, technicians and artists.
 We all have a great liking for honest and natural materials and we thoroughly enjoy designing and realising beautiful and unique creations.
 We also accept the responsibility of keeping our footprint as small as we can which is why we work in a CO2 neutral manner as far as possible.
 You will find our attention to detail, our passion for wood and sustainability in all our projects, each with their own very unique look.

 The Zwarthout | Shou Sugi Ban Team